rachelandrew/grid-by-example/browsers/index.md

 ## Microsoft Edge

 On launch Edge shipped with the IE11 Grid implementation.
 Therefore the current implementation in Edge is against the original and not the new spec.

-In September 2015 Microsoft indicated that updating Grid to the current spec is [on the backlog with a priority of High](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/6514853-update-css-grid).
-Do add your votes to encourage implementation.
+On Monday 3rd April, 2017 - on stage at An Event Apart - Microsoft announced that work has started to update the Edge Grid implementation to the new spec.
+Thank you to everyone who voted for the feature, it demonstrated that this was something we wanted.

 You can [keep track of the Edge Status of updating Grid Layout](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/gridupdate/?q=grid%20update).